 Emphasizing what you can do for the customer and what's unique about your solution creates a perception of value that can raise your proposal above the rest, even if other solutions might cost less.

-I'm going to provide an example of an executive summary in the next issue of my free weekly "Insider" newsletter.
-If you're not signed up for it, you can do so here.
+I'm going to provide an example of an executive summary in the next issue of my free weekly newsletter.